arkency/posts/posts/2017-11-16-decoding-json-with-unknown-structure-with-elm.md

 title: "Decoding JSON with unknown structure with Elm"
 created_at: 2017-11-16 18:00:09 +0100
 kind: article
-publish: false
+publish: true
 author: Anton Paisov
 tags: [ 'elm', 'json' ]
 newsletter: :skip
 ---

-When you need to write a [decoder](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Json-Decode) Elm in order to map JSON to a corresponding Model.
+A
+[decoder](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Json-Decode)
+is what turns JSON values into Elm values.

 <!-- more -->

-Paweł and I been working on a mountable web interface for [RailsEventStore](https://railseventstore.org) recently.
-The purpose of it is to display events and event streams without launching rails console for that.
-This web interface is written in Elm and hopefully will be a part of the next RailsEventStore release.
+[Paweł](/by/pacana/) and I have been working recently on a web interface for [RailsEventStore](https://railseventstore.org).
+The main goal is to have a dashboard in which one could examine stream contents and look for particular events.
+It may serve as an audit log browser available to you out of the box.

-Now back to the main topic of this post.
+It is written in Elm and soon will be an integral part of the RailsEventStore solution.

+## Decoding JSON

 For the purpose of this post here's how we imported `Json.Decode`.